petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/personal-sites.md

 ## Profile Pages and Dashboard Pages

-In profile pages, users can share content (e.g., blog, activities) publicly.
+In profile pages, users can share content (e.g., blogs, activities) publicly.
 By default, each profile page displays the user's basic information and provides a download link to the user's vCard (virtual business card).

 ![The profile page displays public info for other users to view.](./personal-sites/images/01.png)